wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 7.6.12.2 =

+Small fixes to escape special title separator values, and the missing Google+ / Schema Description value on user profile pages.

 = 7.6.12.1 =

 NGFB has been updated with new options to manage Title and Video settings.